OCamlPro/superbol-studio-oss/README.md

 > (Temporary limitation)
 >
 > Suggestions of user-defined words may not comprise symbols that are
-> defined in some sections of the data division.
-They do not include
+> defined in the communication, report, or screen section of the data
+> division.
+Although user-defined words that occur in [configured
+> copybooks](#editing-an-existing-project) are also suggested,
-> preprocessor-related variables or phrases either.
+> preprocessor-related variables or phrases are not.

 ## Navigation features